 Since Atomic Data has

-subject-predicate uniqueness, we can use the path of triples as a unique identifier:
+subject-predicate uniqueness (like JSON does, too), we can use the path of triples as a unique identifier:

 This prevents collisions and still makes it easy to point to a specific value.

-Serialization formats are free to use nesting to denote paths - which means that it is not necessary to include these path strings explicitly in most serialization formats.
+Serialization formats are free to use nesting to denote paths - which means that it is not necessary to include these path strings explicitly in most serialization formats, such as in JSON-AD.

 Having both a